Affective Video Content Analysis: Decade Review and New Perspectives: Datasets

-Compared to unimodal emotion recognition for speech and facial expressions, multimodal emotion recognition has been studied relatively late, and thus multimodal emotion databases are fewer in number and mostly semi-open or closed.
-Therefore, most researchers have created their own databases.
-Similar to speech emotion databases, multimodal emotion databases distinguish between spontaneous and induced emotions primarily on the basis of how the emotions are elicited.
-The spontaneous multimodal emotion databases are mainly derived from interview programs or religious programs, and the induced multimodal emotion databases are mainly performed in a laboratory setting based on given lines.
-Some of the more popular databases used by researchers for multimodal emotion recognition are the IEMOCAP database \cite{r12} and the eNTERFACE'05 database \cite{r13}.
+Compared with unimodal emotion recognition using speech and facial expressions, research on multimodal emotion recognition is relatively recent.
+Therefore, the number of multimodal emotion datasets is limited, and most are either semi-open or closed.
+Many researchers have established their datasets similar to speech emotion datasets.
+These datasets are primarily categorized into spontaneous and induced types based on the way emotions are triggered.
+Spontaneous multimodal emotion datasets mainly originate from interviews or variety shows, while induced multimodal emotion datasets are primarily created through performances in a laboratory environment based on given scripts.
+Some commonly used multimodal emotion recognition databases include the IEMOCAP dataset and the eNTERFACE’05 dataset.

-The IEMOCAP database is a multimodal emotion database recorded together by Busso et al. The dataset consists of 12 h of audiovisual data containing video, audio, speech text, etc. The IEMOCAP database is made up of 10 actors performing from lines or improvisation, and then each segment is later cut into multiple single sentences, each containing at least one of the emotions of happiness, sadness, anger, surprise, fear, and disgust, etc., while each sentence is annotated by at least three annotators.
+The IEMOCAP is a multimodal emotional dataset recorded collaboratively by Busso et al..
+The dataset consists of 12 hours of audiovisual material, encompassing various aspects such as video, audio, and text.
+This dataset is created by 10 actors based on scripts or improvisational performances.
+Subsequently, each dialogue is segmented into multiple single sentences.
+Each sentence must encompass at least one of the emotions: joy, sadness, anger, surprise, fear, or disgust.
+Moreover, a minimum of three annotators is involved in the annotation process.

-The eNTERFACE'05 multimodal emotion database, a multimodal database of emotions based on speech and facial expressions, was created together by Martin et al. in 2006.
-A total of 1287 videos from 42 test subjects were included, and test subjects listened to six short English texts and responded to specific emotional situations portrayed in the short texts.
-Each audio and video file was labeled with only one emotion, containing a total of six basic emotion categories: happiness, sadness, anger, surprise, fear, and disgust.
-Figure \ref{6} above depicts the dataset's distribution of emotion labels.
+eNTERFACE'05 is a multimodal emotion dataset based on speech and facial expressions.
+Co-created by Martin et al. in 2006, the dataset comprises 1,287 videos involving 42 participants.
+Testers listened to six English short stories and responded to the specific emotional contexts portrayed in these narratives.
+Each audio-visual file is labeled with a single emotion, encompassing six basic emotions: happiness, sadness, anger, surprise, fear, and disgust.
+The emotional label distribution of this dataset is illustrated in Fig. \ref{fig11}.